-If you need to amend your booking, we request a minimum 72 hours notice.
+If you need to amend or cancel your booking:

-Please note bookings are not transferable to third parties.
+Please note bookings and/or event tickets are not transferable to third parties.

 Rules and Conventions of the Naturist Foundation

 The pursuit of personal wellbeing and wellness through naturist recreational activities